-This is modular MSc programme is offered for full-time study over one full year.
+This is modular MSc programme offered for full-time study over one full year.
 It consists of two stages: a taught component and a supervised individual project or research dissertation.
-The programme has been designed to meet the demand for a specialist postgraduate course in the management of innovation creativity and enterprise, and fully conforms to the QAA Benchmark.
-A distinctive feature of the programme is that students specialise in the innovation management issues relevant to one or two specific industries or technology clusters, and/or broader issues in the management of innovation and creativity.
-The specific industries and technology clusters include creative industries and E-business.
-Broader issues include the management of complex projects, technology transfer from university research, the assessment of the risks and benefits of innovation, and the social and political impact of new digital technologies.
-Students specialising in an industry or technology cluster will have considerable opportunities for practical engagement in companies and organisations; throughout the programme there is considerable external input, and students are further able to complete an extended individual project or dissertation based upon their specialist area.
+The programme has been designed to meet the demand for a specialist postgraduate courses in the management of innovation creativity and enterprise, and fully conforms to the QAA Benchmark.
+A distinctive feature of the programme is that students specialise in the innovation management and innovation policy and broader issues in business management - including practical training in the development of new businesses.
+The programme also examines the role played by entrepreneurship in a range of social and corporate settings.
+Throughout the programme there is considerable external input.

-The programme aims to produce graduates who understand the fundamentals of strategies and business processes to promote innovation and creativity in organisations, and the fundamentals of enterprise development and entrepreneurship.
+The programme aims to produce graduates who understand the fundamentals of strategic and business processes related to innovation, creativity and entrepreneurship in organisations, as well as the fundamentals of enterprise development and entrepreneurship.
 The aim is to produce graduates who aspire to take on strategic responsibilities in private and public sector organisations and lead the transformation of organisations through innovation.
-The course is primarily aimed at graduates or those at graduate level who have a background either in technological areas or in business management, but are interested in a management career with a strong emphasis on innovation.
+The course is primarily aimed at graduates or those at graduate level who have a background either in technology, science or business management, but are interested in a management career with a strong emphasis on innovation and/or entrepreneurship.

-The programme directly meets the needs of the region as identified by One North East (ONE), by a study of the region's science and industrial base by A.D.
-Little, and research which identified innovation management as a key skill shortfall in the region.
-Regional agencies such as ONE, and local centres of excellence in particular technologies and industries work closely with the programme team to provide a range of appropriate practical opportunities for students.
-The programme also meets a demand for the integration of the teaching of business innovation and the teaching of the management of creativity and design
+The programme directly meets the needs of the region - research has identified innovation management as a key skill shortfall in the region.
+The programme also meets a demand for the integration of the teaching of business innovation and the teaching of the management of creativity and design.

 The student pursues a programme of full-time study comprising modules to a credit value of 180 studied over a period of 12 months in Semester 1, Semester 2 and the research semester of a single academic year.
-Candidates study compulsory taught modules of 50 credits in the first semester.
+The student will need to have gained the 120 credits of taught modules before being allowed to proceed to the 60 credit research dissertation.